Skip to main content

 Do not score cost by rent alone.
 Include payment rails, backup workspace spend, transport drag, tax/admin overhead you must manage, and the cost of lost focus days.
 Da Nang is a useful warning: it has been described as a fast-growing nomad hot spot, but also as a place where rising rents and living costs are outpacing wages.
 Scoring prompt: Is the city still a good value after you include payment friction and routine time loss?

 This is the criterion most people underweight until check-in or renewal week.
 You need a live-verified entry and extension path, proof you can show now, and a realistic renewal plan, not just a blog summary.
-If Vietnam is on your shortlist, treat this carefully: one excerpt states Vietnam has not introduced a long-stay visa, so add current visa fee, eligibility requirement, extension route, and required proof only after verification.
+If Vietnam is on your shortlist, treat this carefully: the exact entry pathway, stay condition, visa fee, eligibility requirements, extension conditions, and required proof must be verified against current official records, current source records, or records from a qualified adviser before you use them.
 Scoring prompt: Are your passport, insurance, income proof, employment evidence, and onward/stay documents proof-ready before departure?

 You need enough social and professional density to stay sane, but not so much churn that your week fragments.
 Rapid nomad growth can create opportunity, yet reported downsides across regional hubs include higher costs, congestion, and gentrification.
 Da Nang's momentum may suit some people, but momentum without stability can become distraction and cost pressure.
 Scoring prompt: Does the city's community pace support your work rhythm week after week?